Kuki Gallmann: Recent

 On 21-9-2019 Kuki Gallmann received the award “Eccellenza Donna Belluno” with the following motivation:

 “Kuki Gallmann epitomizes the woman who has followed her environmental cause with determination, strength and resilience – an example to those who do not realize the devastating effects of climate change, and the importance -to mitigate it- of conserving the forests and the natural world.

 Kuki originates from Veneto and since over a generation is a Kenya citizen – world known for her environmental activism.
-She has dedicated her life to the protection of the biodiversity of Ol Ari Nyiro where she lives, in memory of her late husband and son who bought died tragically and are buried there.
+She has dedicated her life to the protection of the biodiversity of Ol Ari Nyiro where she lives, in memory of her late husband and son who both died tragically and are buried there.
 Thanks to protection Ol Ari Nyiro with its springs and forests with endemic species is the water shed for the Great Rift Valley Lake System UNESCO Heritage site".